 Matte black finishing bars.. brass inlays.. inset stair treads...
 LED strip lighting... it's the small details that make all the difference!
 Stylish finishing details can really enhance the look of the room - whilst unsightly details can be a real eyesore.
 The finishing details are often left in the hands of the installer as with a building project they are usually the last thing on your mind.
 If you want to have control over your finishing details, we recommend discussing them with your installer right from the beginning so there's no surprises.
-If you'd like some inspiration we suggest checking out our articles Transitioning from Timber to Other Surfaces and Top Tips for Stylish Transitions.
+If you'd like some inspiration we suggest checking out our articles Transitioning from Timber to Other Surfaces.
 We also have a range of trims and transitions available for purchase.
 If you want something other than what we supply your installer may know where to get it, alternatively contact us and we'd be happy to help.

 Protect your floor post-installation

 If trades people are going to be working in the area after the flooring has been laid, we recommend using a temporary protective system such as "Ram Board" or similar to cover the entire timber floor.
 Be sure not to fix the product with tape on the floor - tape to skirting boards instead using a low tack tape.
 In addition, covering the entire floor is important as timber flooring can change colour with exposure to UV light - you don't want to cover only one area and find it is a different colour to the uncovered area afterwards!